Show your Support for Sickle Cell Research, Resources and Awareness

 Sickle Cell is a personal mission for Dr. Mays.
 She has lived with Sickle Cell her entire life. (her Mother died from Rare Blood disorder when she was 4, her Father died of Sickle Cell when she was 6).

-The May5foundation has been recognized by Louisiana Governor John Bel Edwards for the work we do to promote, advocate and bring awareness to Sickle Cell in the State of Louisiana.
+The May5foundation has been recognized by Local Government, World Leaders, President of the United States and Louisiana Governor John Bel Edwards for the work we do to promote, advocate and bring awareness to Sickle Cell Disease.

 SCD disproportionately occurs in Black and Brown populations – affecting 1 in 325 Black and African Americans births and 1 in 18,200 Hispanic Americans births.